 Perhaps you have a comment box on your site?

 Writing a comment can result in the registration of an IP address, e-mail, username, website and finally the content of the comment itself.
 This combination might lead to the identification of a person.
 At that point, at least some rules of GDPR apply, like the right to be forgotten.
 I.e., the commenter may ask you later on to remove the comment.
-What the procedure you have in place for that?
+Which procedure you have in place for that?

 Bottom line, it won’t hurt to contact the privacy commission in your country and ask them for advice.